ranchodeluxe/osm-export-ops/README.md

     $ cd osm-export-ops/
     $ vagrant up
     ```
-0. When provisioning finishes the `osm-export-tool2` repository should be inside `dev/` so you can edit the files locally
+0. When provisioning finishes the `osm-export-tool2` repository should be inside `dev/` so you can edit the files locally.
+Note: to make this possible there is
+an assumption in the `Vagrantfile` that owner of the `/dev/` folder is the same as your `{{ app_user }}` in the config `ops/group_vars/all.yml`.
+So if you renamed
+that user then you'll need to change this part of the `Vagrantfile` and run `vagrant reload`:

 0. Run the celery workers as described in `osm-export-tool2` docs.
 In the future this will be daemonized:

     ```bash
     $ cd osm-export-ops/
     $ vagrant ssh
-    $ sudo screen ctasks
+    $ sudo screen
     $ sudo su - osmexport # or the name of your {{ app_user.user_name }} in config vars
     $ celery -A core worker --loglevel debug --logfile=celery.log
     ```